|Enforcement official||Radiation Safety Officer|

 - 4.1.
 Duties of those responsible for the Radiation Safety Program

 - 4.1.1.
-Executive Management Team is comprised of the President, Vice President for Research, and the Associate Vice President for Research.
+Executive Management Team is comprised of the President of the University and the Vice President for Research and Innovation.

 - 4.1.2.
-Executive Manager (Associate Vice President for Research)
+Duties of the Executive Manager (Vice President for Research and Innovation)

 - 4.1.3.
 Radiation Safety Officer (RSO)